open-data/oc_search/README.md

 3. Create a python virtual environment using Python 3.6 or higher.

    For example `python -m venv venv`.

-4. Activate the new virtual environment.
+5. Activate the new virtual environment.

    For example `source venv/bin/activate` on Linux, or `venv\Scripts\activate` on Windows

-5. Install **SolrClient** client.
+6. Install **SolrClient** client.
 Change into the SolrClient project directory and install the prerequisites from the `requirements.txt` file and then install the client project itself.

    `pip install -r requirements.txt`

    `python setup.py develop`

-6. Install the prerequisites from the requirements.txt file for the OCSS project
+7. Install the prerequisites from the requirements.txt file for the OCSS project

    `pip install -r requirements.txt`

-7. Create a `settings.py` file in the oc_search folder.
-Use the provided settings-samp Edit the settings.py file with the appropriate database settings and create the database tables
+8. Create a `settings.py` file in the oc_search folder.
+Use the provided settings-sample.py as a template.
+   Edit the settings.py file with the appropriate database settings and create the database tables

    `python manage.py makemigrations search`<br>
    `python manage.py sqlmigrate search 0001`<br>
-   `python manage.py migrate`
+   `python manage.py migrate`<br>

+   If using Celery,

+   `python .\manage.py migrate django_celery_results` <br>
+   `python .\manage.py migrate django_celery_beat`

-8. Create an admin user for Django.
+9. Create an admin user for Django.

    `python manage.py createsuperuser`

-9. Test your installation by running Django.
+10. Test your installation by running Django.

    `python manage.py runserver`

+11. Start the Celery workers. **Note**, in production, the Celery workers should be [daemonized](https://docs.celeryq.dev/en/stable/userguide/daemonizing.html#daemonizing).

+    `celery -A oc_search worker -l INFO --pool=solo` [Windows] <br>
+    `celery -A oc_search worker -l INFO` [Linux] <br><br>
+    `celery -A proj beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler`

 ### Django Plugins